The main goals of Spanish class are:

 I will be updating the information periodically, and if you have any websites or resources that you recommend, please feel free to share: firstname.lastname@example.org.

-I very much look forward to the continuation of a great school year!
+I very much look forward to a great school year!